Isaac Bacharach: Personal life

-Isaac Bacharach and his brother Harry founded the Betty Bacharach Home for Afflicted Children in honor of their mother, which opened in 1924.
+In 1924, Isaac Bacharach and his brother Harry founded the Betty Bacharach Home for Afflicted Children in Longport.
 The home cared for children afflicted with infantile paralysis.
-The building at 2305 Atlantic Avenue, Longport, became the borough hall in 1990.
+The building was turned over to the Atlantic City Lodge of the Elks before becoming the Longport borough hall in 1990.

-After Congress
+Death and burial

-After leaving Congress, he engaged in the real-estate and insurance business in Atlantic City until his death there on September 5, 1956.
+Bacharach died at Atlantic City Hospital on September 5, 1956, after suffering a stroke at his home in Brigantine.
 He was interred in Mount Sinai Cemetery in Philadelphia.